Spratley History, Family Crest & Coats of Arms

 Contemporary Notables of the name Spratley (post 1700) +

-- William Albert Spratley, American Democrat politician, Candidate for Presidential Elector for Ohio, 1972
+- William Albert Spratley, American Democratic Party politician, Candidate for Presidential Elector for Ohio, 1972

 - Ricardo Spratley, American politician, U.S. Consular Agent in Oporto, 1917